Types of Copywriting Specialties Companies

 And within each of those menu items, you can find increasingly more detailed information about the types of healthcare equipment made by Philips, such as MRI machines.

 Many B2B companies need an equally large volume of information to sell their products or services.
-Some common B2B marketing materials include:
+Common B2B marketing materials include:

 - White papers